crypticalwastaken/RenderDS/README.md

 Render DS Contributors:
 ------------------------------

-Shoutouts to the [Game Upscale](https://discord.gg/nbB4A5F) discord server and to [N00MKRAD](https://www.patreon.com/n00mkrad) creator of [Cupscale](https://github.com/n00mkrad/cupscale) which is a tool that as of lately i have been using a lot to further enhance some of the old texture finds we've been coming across. go support him if you can
+Shoutouts to the [Game Upscale](https://discord.gg/nbB4A5F) discord server and to [N00MKRAD](https://www.patreon.com/n00mkrad) creator of [Cupscale](https://github.com/n00mkrad/cupscale) which is a tool that as of lately i have been using a lot to get rid of that filthy ds dxt compression. go support him if you can

 *Previews*